Holy Rosary Church (Columbus, Ohio): Merger into St. John and closure

 Holy Rosary's membership had significantly declined following the construction of Interstate 70 through downtown Columbus, which cut off the southern portion of the parish territory and displaced over 100 families of the parish.
-White flight lead to neighborhoods being inhabited by mostly non-Catholic African-Americans, and deferred maintainence in the Holy Rosary building lead to Masses returning to being said at St. Vincent orphanage.
+White flight lead to neighborhoods being inhabited by mostly non-Catholic African-Americans, and deferred maintenance in the Holy Rosary building lead to Masses returning to being said at St. Vincent orphanage.
 In February of 1979, auxiliary bishop George Fulcher announced that Holy Rosary and St. John were being given particular attention during evaluations of possible mergers and closures of parishes in the central part of the city of Columbus.
-In May of the same year, bishop Edward Herrmann approved the merger of Holy Rosary into neighboring St. John Church effective June 1, 1979, citing high maintainence costs and a Sunday Mass attendance of 75.
-The merged parish was known as the Community of Holy Rosary-St. John.
+In May of the same year, bishop Edward Herrmann approved the merger of Holy Rosary into neighboring St. John Church effective June 1, 1979, citing high maintenance costs and a Sunday Mass attendance of 75.
+The merged parish was known as the Community of Holy Rosary-St. John, and worshipped at St. John.
+This resulting congregation was merged into Saint Dominic Church in January 2024, and St. John church closed.

 Rock of Faith Baptist Church

 The interior of Holy Rosary following renovations by Rock of Faith Baptist Church.

 The church building was sold to a Baptist congregation, Rock of Faith Baptist Church, in September of 1983.
 Rock of Faith dedicated the new church on Sunday, September 18.
 The church founded Diversified Community Services, a nonprofit corporation working in urban renewal and developing affordable housing, especially for people with developmental disabilities.
 DCS' techniques in operating halfway houses attracted some critiques, comparisons to boot camp, and allegations of civil rights violations.
-Rock of Faith also hosted performanes of George Frideric Handel's Messiah in 1987 and a performance about the African-American experience of AIDS in 1989.
+Rock of Faith also hosted performances of George Frideric Handel's Messiah in 1987 and a performance about the African-American experience of AIDS in 1989.
 In the 2010s the main church building fell into disrepair and the space was closed, and was designated as an endangered building by Columbus Landmarks in 2018.
-The high school building was similarly designated the prior year.
+The high school building had been similarly designated the prior year.
 The former convent building was turned into apartments in 2019.
-In 2022, a real estate developer based in Hilliard purchased the property for $200,000 in an effort to revitalize the area, and invested $450,000 in maintaining the church building in hopes of redeveloping it into an event annd performance space, while keeping it open for religious use.
+In 2022, a real estate developer based in Hilliard purchased the property for $200,000 in an effort to revitalize the area, and invested $450,000 in maintaining the church building in hopes of redeveloping it into an event and performance space, while keeping it open for religious use.
 The church, rectory, high school, and convent were all listed on the National Register of Historic Places in July of 2024.
+In June 2026 the high school building was demolished, with developers stating the property would eventually house mixed-use residential and commercial spaces.